Azure-Samples/active-directory-angularjs-singlepageapp-dotnet-webapi/README.md

 1. Sign in to the [Azure portal](https://portal.azure.com).
 2. On the top bar, click on your account and under the **Directory** list, choose your Active Directory tenant.
 2. Click on **More Services** in the left hand nav, and choose **Azure Active Directory**.
-3. Click on **Registered Applications** and select the To Do SPA application.
+3. Click on **App registrations** and select the To Do SPA application.
 4. Go to **Settings** --> **Properties**, and update the Sign-On URL to the address of your SPA, for example https://todo-contoso.azurewebsites.net.
 5. Go to **Settings** --> **Reply URLs** and update the Reply URL field to the address of your SPA, for example https://todo-contoso.azurewebsites.net.